 From Honda to Kawasaki: Two-wheeler companies turning a serious eye on EVs

-From Honda to Kawasaki: Two-wheeler companies turning a serious eye on EVs2 min read .
-Updated: 15 Oct 2021, 01:45 PM IST
+From Honda to Kawasaki: Two-wheeler companies turning a serious eye on EVs

 Kawasaki has patented several battery-powered as well as hybrid projects in the past.